-init([label, provider, launch_cmd,]) Initialize self. create_monitoring_info(status) Create a msg for monitoring based on the poll status handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. hold_worker(worker_id) Puts a worker on hold, preventing scheduling of ad- ditional tasks to it. initialize_scaling() Compose the launch command and call the scale_out monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? scale_in([blocks, block_ids, force,]) Scale in the number of active blocks by specified amount. scale_out([blocks]) Scales out the number of blocks by "blocks" set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. shutdown([hub, targets, block]) Shutdown the executor, including all workers and controllers. start() Create the Interchange process and connect to it. status() Return status of all blocks. submit(func, resource_specification, args,) Submits work to the the outgoing_q. weakref_cb([q]) We do not use this yet.
+init([label, provider, launch_cmd,]) Initialize self. create_monitoring_info(status) Create a msg for monitoring based on the poll status handle_errors(error_handler, status) This method is called by the error management in- frastructure after a status poll. hold_worker(worker_id) Puts a worker on hold, preventing scheduling of ad- ditional tasks to it. initialize_scaling() Compose the launch command and call the scale_out monitor_resources() Should resource monitoring happen for tasks on run- ning on this executor? scale_in([blocks, block_ids, force,]) Scale in the number of active blocks by specified amount. scale_out([blocks]) Scales out the number of blocks by "blocks" set_bad_state_and_fail_all(exception) Allows external error handlers to mark this executor as irrecoverably bad and cause all tasks submitted to it now and in the future to fail. shutdown([hub, targets, block]) Shutdown the executor, including all workers and controllers. start() Create the Interchange process and connect to it. status() Return status of all blocks. submit(func, resource_specification, args,) Submits work to the the outgoing_q.

-bad_state_is_set Returns true if this executor is in an irrecoverable er-

 ror state.

 connected_managers

 connected_workers

 error_management_enabled Indicates whether worker error management is sup-

 ported by this executor.

 executor_exception Returns an exception that indicates why this executor

 is in an irrecoverable state.

 hub_address Address to the Hub for monitoring.

 hub_port Port to the Hub for monitoring.

-outstanding
+outstanding This should return the number of tasks that the ex-

+ecutor has been given to run (waiting to run, and run-

+ning now)

 provider

 run_dir Path to the run directory.

 scaling_enabled Specify if scaling is enabled.

 status_polling_interval Returns the interval, in seconds, at which the status

 method should be called.

 tasks Contains a dictionary mapping task IDs to the corre-

 sponding Future objects for all tasks that have been

 submitted to this executor.

+workers_per_node